 A Power of Attorney is a document that gives a person the authority to act on your behalf.
 In Ontario, there are two types of power of attorney:

-2. Power of Attorney for Property: This person can make decisions about your finances including managing your investments, paying your bills, maintaining and selling your house.
+2. Power of Attorney for Property: This person can make decisions about your finances, including managing your investments, paying your bills, and maintaining and selling your house.